doolin/hrecipe/readme.txt

 = 0.5.4.4 =
 * Changed Plugin URI to point to http://hrecipe.com/
+* Spiffy new icon for visual editor
+* Javascript cleanup, removed php calls for future script enqueue.

 = 0.5.4.3 =
 * Fixed a broken link for http://annebender.com